kubernetes/test-infra/prow/getting_started_deploy.md

 ## Tackle deployment

-Prow's tackle utility walks you through deploying a new instance of prow in a couple minutes, try it out!
+Prow's `tackle` utility walks you through deploying a new instance of prow in a couple minutes, try it out!

-You need three things:
+You need a few things:

-1) The prow tackle command.
+1. [`bazel`](https://bazel.build/) build tool installed and working
+1. The prow `tackle` utility.
+It is recommended to use it by running `bazel run //prow/cmd/takle` from `test-infra` directory, alternatively you can install it by running `go get -u k8s.io/test-infra/prow/cmd/tackle` (in that case you would also need go installed and working).
-2) a [personal access token][1] for the github bot user you want to act as prow
+1. A [personal access token][1] for the GitHub bot user you want to act as prow.
+If you're setting up prow for personal repo (not organization) then bot user == you (your GitHub account).

+   - Token must have `public_repo` and `repo:status` scopes (and repo for private repos), more details [here][8].
    - Prow uploads this token into a secret in your cluster
    - Bot user must have write access to the repo
-   - Token must have `public_repo` and `repo:status` scopes (and repo for private repos), more details [here][8].

-3) Optionally, credentials to a kubernetes cluster
+1. Optionally, credentials to a Kubernetes cluster

    - Otherwise the tackle command can help you create one

-Then run the following and follow on-screen instructions:
+To install prow run the following from the `test-infra` directory and follow the on-screen instructions:

 ```bash
 # Ideally use https://bazel.build, alternatively try: